Welcome to DigiProTips, digital production tips and tricks that enable you to work smarter and not harder!

 That doesn’t mean to say don’t think about getting a Sigma or Tamron lens but make sure you do your research first before putting the investment into a higher end lens such as this.

-Well, what I’m going to suggest is that you could ditch the 24-105mm and try shooting with 50mm lens (A.K.A. nifty fifty) instead.
+Well, what I’m going to suggest is that you could ditch the 24-105mm and go with a trusted nifty fifty (fixed 50mm) instead.

 We already have the 18-35mm and 70-200mm ranges covered and the in most cases you’re likely to use the 24-70mm at around 50mm for any stationary or talking head shots anyway.
 We could there ditch the zoom lens and go with a fixed 50mm.

 Well, for starters it’s a whole lot cheaper!
-The Canon EF 50mm f/1.8 STM Lens can be bought for $100 and with an aperture of f1.8 you can get stunning results such as these:
+Canon EF 50mm f/1.4 USM Lens can be bought for $350 and with an aperture of f1.4 you can get stunning results such as this:

 As well as this you’ve also shed a fair bit of weight with these lenses coming in around 200g and only a fraction of the size of the 24-70mm.
 That’s a whole lot of room in your bag and it drastically reduces the size and weight of the camera when you’re shooting for hours on end.

 Well, you obviously lose out on the extended range from 35mm-50mm and 50-70mm.
 This will mean you will need to move your camera closer or further away to the subject matter to get the shot.
 That could be a deal breaker for some as it’s far more inconvenient than simply rotating a ring on a lens.

 Another aspect is that you lose out on optical image stabilisation as none of the Canon 50mm lenses (even the Canon EF 50mm f/1.2L USM at $1,300 doesn’t have it).
 So you would need to be confident that your shoot is mostly static or has little movement to be able to get the best out of the lens.

 There really is no end of combinations you can go with in your kit bag and the rabbit hole that is lens selection can be overwhelming.
 For me though having these three lenses (with whatever budget you can stretch to) will be an unbeatable combination out in the field.
 You will be up against competition that try to run and gun with a one lens or two lens setup but they compromise on beauty for pace and efficiency.
 Having an option for extended ranges with wide apertures and stabilised lenses should give you results that blow your competition out of the water (as long as you’ve mastered composition and timing).